Advice on How to Move to Canada

 5. Apply for Your Canadian Visa

 Once you know what kind of visa you need, you have to apply.
-Even though Canada is one of the few places US citizens can travel to without a visa, you will need when if you plan to stay for a while.
+Even though Canada is one of the few places US citizens can travel to without a visa, you will need it when if you plan to stay for a while.
 The forms require basic information to prove your identity and you will also need to provide documents, such as your passport.

 If you are moving from Europe, Africa, or the Middle East, you may also need to supply biometrics such as a fingerprint and face scan.